 How do I get the Journal if I do not live in one of the targeted subdivisions?

-You may contact us at 864.679.1240 to arrange a mail subscription for $95/year.
-The Greenville Journal is also available at all area BI-LO, Food Lion and Publix supermarkets, as well as these Upstate locations:
+You may contact us by phone at 864.679.1240 to arrange a mail subscription for $125/year or $85 for 6 months, or you can complete your subscription purchase here through PayPal.
+The Greenville Journal is also available at all area BI-LO, Publix and Food Lion supermarkets, as well as these Upstate locations:

 Easley Chamber | 1105 Highway 123